janklab/janklab-core/doc/Feature-Areas.md

 ## Extended Type System

-The Janklab "extended type system" provides a unified view of the entire Matlab type system by defining new pseudotypes that represent sets of types (like `primitive` or `java`) or subtypes that depend on the state of values (like `cellstr` or `cellrec`).
+The Janklab “extended type system” provides a unified view of the entire Matlab type system by defining new pseudotypes that represent sets of types (like `primitive` or `java`) or subtypes that depend on the state of values (like `cellstr` or `cellrec`).
 This is in the `jl.types` namespace.

 This lets you write concise type tests using `isa2` instead of having to do combinations of `isnumeric`/`iscellstr`/`isjava` and so on.
 This can be used to do concise type conversions that look almost like declarative type constraints/coercions for function arguments.

 ## Date/Time

-Janklab provides additional date/time types to supplement Matlab's new `datetime` class.
+Janklab provides additional date/time types to supplement Matlab’s new `datetime` class.
 These are inspired by the Joda-Time and JSR-310 Java APIs.

 * `localdate` - a calendar date without a time component
 * `localtime` - a local (wall clock) time